Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Almost a shame to chop it down.
 But, they couldn’t afford sentiment, and it wouldn’t survive anyway.
 He resolved to keep the wood and make something nice from it, as a memento and reminder of what they were destroying to live here.
 Not that he’d ever feel *too* guilty about clearing ground to make a crop field.
 That was part of the job.
 It was just…a reminder that his family and friends’ lives were being bought at the expense of a lot of lives.

 Lauren was already taking charge, of course.
 Leave it to her to handle the fine details his huge leap of intuition had landed them in.
-“Colony authority says our first shipment of prefabs arrives on the seventh,” she said, looking around.
-“Four trucks.
-We’re gonna need a yard and path to the main road by then.”
+"Colony authority says our first shipment of prefabs arrives on the seventh," she said, looking around.
+"Four trucks.
+We’re gonna need a yard and path to the main road by then."

 Austin nodded, refocused, and looked back at the flatbed they’d come out here in.
 Weird to think everything they needed to break ground on an *alien freaking planet* was all there, loaded aboard and strapped down.